 What happens at the Magistrates’ Court?

-If you have to pay, you can ask for the amount you owe to be converted to a community-based order.
-Ask for the court registrar at the Magistrates’ Court to apply.
+If the court orders you to pay, you can ask for the amount you owe to be converted to a community-based order.
+Ask the court registrar at the Magistrates’ Court to apply.
 You must agree to the conditions of the order.
 You must also have enough free time to do the community work.

 Other support